-Stay stylish with these 30 Nordstrom gifts for everyone on your list
+Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Bose SoundLink Micro Bluetooth Speaker ($69; nordstrom.com)

-This portable Bose speaker is not only water-proof and crack-proof, but it's the perfect size to bring to any get together, picnic or party on the go.
+This portable Bose speaker is not only waterproof and crack-proof, but it's the perfect size to bring to any get-together, picnic or party on the go.

-This candle features notes of roses and blackcurrant leaves, and smells just as pretty as it looks.

 _______________________________________________________________________________